 - Amount of vegetation growing on the fence

 Note: If you have access to AC power, the AC operated models are the most convenient.
 They typically have greater energy output as well.
 This gives you more flexibility for future expansion.

-AC-Powered fence chargers are a great option where you have a reliable source of 110-volt or 220-volt electrical power.
+AC-Powered fence chargers are a great option where you have a reliable source of 110-volt electrical power.
 A range of electric fence controllers are available for distances up to 200 miles.
 Generally speaking, AC electric fence chargers provide the best output of all chargers and are the most popular type of fence charger used in permanent electric fence systems today.